-However, any organisation who has already received a loan of up to and including £50,000 under one of these schemes has the right to transfer this loan to the Bounce Back Loan scheme.
+However, any organisation that has already received a loan of up to and including £50,000 under one of these schemes has the right to transfer this loan to the Bounce Back Loan scheme.
 This must be arranged with your lender before 4 November 2020.

 How long is the loan for?

 The length of the loan is set at six years, but it is possible to repay the loan early without facing a fee for doing so.
 There will be no repayments due within the first 12 months of having received a loan.

 11 lenders are participating in the Bounce Back Loan scheme, and this includes many retail banks.
 Please review your range of options, and approach a suitable lender by visiting the lender’s website.